 Her community work includes United Way Better at Home Program, The Pit Stop, The Mustard Seed, Tk’emlúps te Secwépemc Kamloopa Powwow serving Lytton evacuees and firefighters, Office of the Seniors Advocate, Brave Canada, and The Salvation Army supporting the vulnerable population such as homeless men & women, the working poor, the elderly, and single families in our community.

 Isabelle grew up in Montreal and went to Université du Québec à Montréal to study in Psychosociology.
-She later moved to British Columbia where she met her husband Jody Tedford.
-They have 3 children.
+She is currently studying for a Master's degree in Education - School Counseling at Université de St-Boniface.
+She lives in Kamloops, British Columbia with her husband, Jody Tedford.
+They have 3 children and one grandchild.

 The Society was incorporated under the Societies Act (British Columbia) on May 2, 2018, under number S-0069270.

 Proverbs 24:12 tells us that "Once our eyes are opened we cannot pretend we do not know what to do.
 God, who weighs our hearts and keeps our souls knows we know and holds us responsible to act."